Guidance documents and resources

 This resource has been emailed to club secretaries.
 Clubs committee members wishing to request a copy on behalf of their club can also email firstname.lastname@example.org stating your club and official position within that club.

-If you have any welfare concerns relating to Social Media please click here to see our welfare section for more information or to contact a member of our welfare team.
+If you have any concerns relating to Social Media please click here to see our welfare section for more information or to contact a member of our Compliance team.

 Information Sharing Protocol

 England Athletics recognises the importance of sharing information appropriately in the interests of protecting children from harm.
 In line with good practice England Athletics has adopted an Information Sharing Protocol based on the protocol drawn up by the Child Protection in Sport Unit.
 The purpose of the protocol is to provide a framework within which England Athletics, other sports organisations, statutory bodies and relevant others can share information appropriately, clarify the principles upon which information will be shared, how it will be shared, with whom and for what purposes.
-Any queries regarding the Information Sharing Protocol should be addressed to the Welfare Officer.
+Any queries regarding the Information Sharing Protocol should be addressed to the England Athletics Athlete and Club Compliance Manager.

 Information in different formats